PooyehA/Deep-LASI/docs/source/starter.rst

     you can also use a MATLAB Runtime environment.
 You can find a description of the individual, required installation steps in the :doc:`installation` guide.

 #.
-Next, download the Deep-LASI software package from the Repository and/or add
+Next, download the Deep-LASI software package from the `Repository <https://github.com/NurAb-Sal/TRacer>`_ and/or add
     the MATLAB source code to the working folder of your Matlab installation.

 #.
-Before running Deep-LASI the first time have a look into the :doc:`example` which
+Before running Deep-LASI the first time have a look into the :doc:`example`, which
     provides a step-wise description, how to load multi-color single-molecule data into the software.
-    Example Data is additionally together with the Software Download.
+    `Example Data <https://github.com/NurAb-Sal/TRacer>`_ is additionally provided together with the Software Download.

 ... to be continued ...